PTAD pays N842m to 11,331 NITEL/Mtel retirees – The Sun Nigeria

 For pensioners in the diaspora, there is a register to collate their details pending when they return to Nigeria for their physical verification.

-While the database and the payroll system of PTAD are being sanitized, the Executive Secretary of the Directorate, Dr Chioma Ejikeme said a new phase of verification, tagged ‘I’m alive project’ has commenced.
+While the database and the payroll system of PTAD are being sanitized, Ejikeme said a new phase of verification, tagged ‘I’m alive project’ has commenced.

 It entails the regular screening of pensioners at PTAD offices across the country, with a view to detecting and removing from its payroll, those that may have died after the field verification exercise.